 Actually the flavor is less ginger like and far more galangal (a ginger relative) like.
-Which makes sense given the connection between this tea and the local food on Phoenix Mountain and from Chaozhou, right near Phoenix Mountain and quite noted for food in China.
+Which makes sense given the connection between this tea and the local food from Phoenix Mountain and Chaozhou (a town highly respected for traditional foods located very near Phoenix Mountain).
 Galangal (sometimes written galanga) is more esteemed than ginger and replaces it in most of their specialty foods.
 Added to the stock for making their famous braised goose, stuffed in marinated chicken, ground into fish porridge and even shredded to use in marinaded fresh starfruit and mangoes.
 This is one of the many things that distances Chaozhou cuisine from standard Cantonese food.

 And yes paring this tea with ginger or galangal spiked foods works wonders for the flavors.

 Storage: Store unused portions sealed in an airtight bag away from light in the freezer at 5F/-15C or below.

 Brewing water: Earth2O brand mineral water most closely matches the slightly hard natural spring water on Phoenix Mountain and produces the finest results.
 Soft water, distilled water and hard water will ruin this tea.
 Tap water varies wildly and is best avoided as well.
 If you don't have Earth2O water available please see good substitutions on our water page.

 Brewing temperature: 100C/212FBrewing method: 3-5g tea leaves (~1-2 heaping Tablespoons), 60-80ml (~1/4-1/3 cup) water each time with quick infusions in a Chinese gaiwan or a small pot.